rtviii/biodata-integration-proposal/public/Inquiry.md

-### Question:

-I'm curious if you've ever found yourself in a similar situation:
+Hence, I'm curious if you've ever found yourself in a similar situation:

  - an API/Database doesn't allow for *high-volume* data-fetching
  - some heuristic you use becomes invalid when you try to augument your dataset with a different type